frederic-perez/AmE-dictionary/data/idioms.md

 __sidle up (to someone or something)__ To move close to someone or something cautiously or furtively; to move closer to someone or something gradually. _Tex sidled up to Dolly and said howdy in a soft, shy voice._ _Dolly sidled up and picked the cowboy’s pocket._ _Chuck siddled up beside his brother._
 __silver lining__ The potential for something positive or beneficial to result from a negative situation.
 Often used in the phrase “every cloud has a silver lining.”
 (A silver lining on a cloud is an indication that the sun is behind it.) _There could be a silver lining to getting laid off—you might find a job you actually like!_
 __silver spoon__ :two: A metaphor for ample wealth that has been passed down through inheritance.
 (Used primarily in the phrase “born with a silver spoon in (one’s) mouth.”) _We may both be wealthy now, but I never had a silver spoon growing up.
 I had nothing when I was young, and all of my fortune is down to my own hard work._
+__sit for (some)/(one’s) exam__ To take an examination in a formal setting or situation.
+To take an exam to qualify for a license, such as a bar exam. _It was only when I sat for my final exam that I realized I had left my calculator at home._
 __sit in for (one)__ To act as a temporary substitute for one, especially in a meeting or discussion-based activity. _It was decided that I would sit in for the boss at the board meeting._ _I’m sitting in for Ira Glass._ _This is Alan James sitting in for Suzy Williams on the mid-morning show._
 __sit on__ (sit on it) To take no action on. _I sent the boss my proposal three weeks ago and he’s been just sitting on it._
 __sitting on the fence__